 Now you can’t have a safari without seeing monkeys (baboons), boar (I think that is boar), or zebras.

 Overall, I enjoyed my trip to Cape Town and Kruger.
-I hope you enjoyed these series and just may be you will join me on my next trip to Cape Town.
+I hope you enjoyed this series and just maybe you will join me on my next trip to Cape Town.